 Public buses run 24 hours a day from the airport and cost 35 baht per trip.
-To catch one, to take the shuttle from the terminal to the transportation center the shuttle also costs 35 baht and picks up from the Arrivals hall.
+To catch one, take the shuttle from the terminal to the transportation center the shuttle also costs 35 baht and picks up from the Arrivals hall.
 There are 11 different routes from Suvarnabhumi Airport to various parts of greater Bangkok.
-There are also three routes that will take you straight from the airport transportation center to Pattaya, Talad Rong Kluea, or NongKhai bus that will take you straight from the airport to Pattaya (for about 130 baht).
+There are also three routes that will take you straight from the airport transportation center to Pattaya, Talad Rong Kluea, or NongKhai bus that will take you straight from the airport to Pattaya.